perarnau/ccontrol/benchs/README.markdown

 The following only demonstrate what should be done if the requirement of a data structure is less obvious.

-Say we want to determine how much cache M3 requires.
-One solution is to measure the cache misses triggered by the application, starting with little cache for M3, and increasing progressively the cache given to M3.
-As we increase the cache given to M3, it will progressively fit better in cache until achieving maximum performance.
+Say we want to determine how much cache `M3` requires.
+One solution is to measure the cache misses triggered by the application, starting with little cache for `M3`, and increasing progressively the cache given to it.
+As we increase the cache given to the matrix,it will progressively fit better in cache until achieving maximum performance.
 To provide a baseline against which a cache misses variation can be seen, we isolate all the other data structure of fixed size (small) so that the cache misses triggered by the rest of the application stay stable.